ExpressionEngine/ExpressionEngine-User-Guide/source/development/module_tutorial.rst

     <?=lang('no_matching_files')?>
     <?php endif; ?>

-It is recommended that in view pages only, you use the `PHP's alternate syntax <./guidelines/view_php_syntax.html>`_ in your views, as it makes them easier to read and limits the amount of php.
+It is recommended that in view pages only, you use the :doc:`PHP's alternate syntax </development/guidelines/view_php_syntax>` in your views, as it makes them easier to read and limits the amount of php.
 If this is not supported by your server, ExpressionEngine will automatically rewrite the tags.